STBGFC/tournament-app/README.md

 protractor.
 For the e2e tests a backend API will need to be running (see above).  `grunt watch` will auto run tests as the code changes.

+## Contributing

+Any and all contributions will be gratefully received, whether it's a bug report, feature request, code or test improvement, documentation or suggestions.
+There are a number of open issues and backlog requests you can take a look at (I use [waffle.io](https://waffle.io/STBGFC/tournament-app) to provide a Kanban board from the github issues)

+Please get in touch if you're interested in helping out.